RelativeBinary/spring-boot-jpa-student-mvc/README.md

 # setup

-after downloading the repository I recommend opening it in you're chosen development environment my development environment uses postman and intelliJ IDEA
+after downloading the repository I recommend opening it in your chosen development environment my development environment uses postman and intelliJ IDEA

 ## postgresql db setup